Burial vault (tomb): Gallery

 A brick-lined burial vault containing two sealed zinc coffins in Vienna Central Cemetery.

 Subterranean burial vault of Baron van Ittersum in Zwolle, Netherlands.

 Entrance to the ducal burial vault in the Church of St. Petri in Wolgast, Germany.

 A row of children coffins in the burial vault of Bad Homburg Castle, Germany.

 Elaborate zinc coffins in the ducal burial vault of St. Mary's Lutheran Church in Wolfenbüttel, Germany.

 Coffins in the vault beneath Björklinge Parish Church in Uppsala, Sweden.

 Coffins resting at the burial vault of Barner family on the churchyard of Bülow in Germany.

-Ornately decorated coffins of Duke Friedrich of Württemberg-Neuenstadt and his wife Duchess Clara Augusta of Braunschweig-Wolfenbüttel in the burial vault of St. Nicholas Church in Neuenstadt am Kocher, Germany.
+Ornately decorated coffins of Duke Frederick, Duke of Württemberg-Neuenstadt and his wife Duchess Clara Augusta of Braunschweig-Wolfenbüttel in the burial vault of St. Nicholas Church in Neuenstadt am Kocher, Germany.